Biocomputing-Teaching/Introduction-to-Bioinformatics/practical/P05/README.md

 jupyter-notebook 05-WorkingWithVariationData.ipynb
 ```

-After that, you'll need to configurate and install a number python modules (if not already installed) typing the below commands into your terminal (if conda does not work, try pip instead):
+After that, you'll need to configurate and install a number python modules (if not already installed) typing the below commands into your terminal (if conda does not work, try pip instead - or brew for mac users):

+If your OS is linux, please type the following two commands in your terminal:

 ```
 sudo apt-get update -y